Harold-Jiang/CasseroleX/README.md

 ## 🎨 UI Specification

-The front-end interface uses `Fastadmin`, which integrates `AdminLTE`, `Bootstrap`, `jQuery`, `Bootstrap table`, `Layer` and other front-end frameworks.
-I would like to express my special gratitude to them for saving me a lot of time on the UI
+The management interface uses `Fastadmin`, which integrates front-end frameworks such as` AdminLTE`, `Bootstrap`, `jQuery`, `Bootstrap table`, and `Layer`.
+I would like to express my special gratitude to them for saving me a lot of time on the UI interface

 ## 📦 Installation